trustedhousesitters/roster/README.md

 As the only dependency is Dynamodb, it has the added benefit of allowing service discovery between applications running on EC2 and dockerized applications running within ECS.

+## Another service discovery tool...why??

+Wanting to leverage as much of the managed AWS services as possible - less to go wrong (hopefully).
+Also a good exercise in using the AWS SDK for Go - there's not many examples out there using Dyanamodb from Go using the offical SDK, so seemed like a good project to try it out.

 ## Requirements

 1. Go 1.5 or above
-2. AWS credentials setup as per [AWS SDK documentation](https://github.com/aws/aws-sdk-go)
+2. AWS credentials setup as per [AWS SDK documentation](https://github.com/aws/aws-sdk-go).
+It seems the Go SDK needs credentials even for 100% local access; however these can be dummy values (see the example Docker Compose yml file.)

 ## Usage